 #1—Establish Your Presence and Reputation in the Tech Scene

 In a study by Stack Overflow, most developers learn about the prospect companies through the companies’ content and media, such as blogs, news, and videos during their job hunting.
-This means that it is important for organizations to be visible to increase reach, and one of the best ways is through collaborating with your marketing department.
+This means that it is important for organizations to be visible to increase reach, and one of the best ways is by collaborating with your marketing department.

 This tactic is not only great for attracting and hiring tech talent, but it also helps to develop your company identity and image in general.
 Good quality content can also help to improve the company’s brand visibility and reputation in the job market.
 You can also combine it with events to get an even better reach.
 Here are some things that you can do:

 - Produce topic-specific content surrounding your company’s business.
 Showcase your expertise, the organization’s culture, and the projects that you are involved in.
 Do not write overly promotional content but provide real value to the readers.

 - Participate in (online) events and conferences.
 You can either join existing events or create your own events such as hackathons or presentations.

 - Use paid advertising in your social media posts.
 While this may not be a recurring approach, it can still help broaden your reach.

 It is important for organizations to be visible to increase reach, and one of the best ways is by collaborating with your marketing department.

 #2—Use Your Employee’s Network

 Besides posting jobs from your usual channels, it is also wise to ask your colleagues to help post them on their social media by simply resharing or retweeting your posts.
 Do not underestimate the power of your own employee’s connections; you will be surprised at how many interests a simple “share” button may generate.
 This method also has several advantages: